LizMyers/LizMyers.github.io/README.md

 #### <a href="https://LizMyers.github.io/tfjs01/" target="_new"> TFJS01 </a>

 This project use the MobileNet Model for image recognition and the YouTube API for video control.
 In this example, the user trains the model on four gestures or poses that correspond to four video actions: play, pause, unmute, mute.
 While the program runs, the webcam is watching for one of the poses and responds with the corresponding action.
-Please note: this project is designed for Chrome on desktop/laptop. it's best viewed in full screen mode.
+Please note: this project is designed for Chrome on desktop/laptop.
+It's best viewed in full screen mode.

 #### <a href="https://LizMyers.github.io/tfjs02/" target="_blank">TFJS02</a>